dflook/terraform-github-actions/terraform-plan/README.md

 * `changes`

-  Set to 'true' if the plan would change any resources, 'false' if it wouldn't.
+  Set to 'true' if the plan would apply any changes, 'false' if it wouldn't.

-  Note that an apply may still be needed to update any outputs, even if no resources would change.
+  Note that with terraform <0.13 an apply may still be needed to update any outputs, even if no resources would change.
+With terraform >=0.13 this is correctly set to 'true' whenever an apply needs to be run.

 ## Example usage